epam/EPAM-AI-RUN-Marketplace/README.md

   - Input Email : aitestmate@domain.com
   - Input First name: aitestmate
   - Input Last name: project
+  - Click on Save button
   - Click on the Attributes tab
   - Type Key: applications and Values name of your project aitestmate
   - Click Save button
-11. Go to credentials.
-On the page you can find "Client Secret"
+11. Go to your new client.
+On the credential tab you can find "Client Secret"

 > ℹ️ If you want to use another client type, please do not use uppercase letters or special symbols